Privacy Notice

 No.

-User anonymity and personal information
+Website privacy - user anonymity and personal information

 Log files are maintained and analysed of all requests for files on this website's web servers.
 Log files do not capture personal information but do capture the user's IP address, which is automatically recognised by our web servers.

 Aggregated analysis of these log files is used to monitor website usage.
-These analyses may be made available to the Scottish Sentencing Council (and other Scottish Courts and Tribunals Service staff) to allow them to measure, for example, overall popularity of the site and typical user paths through the site.
+These analyses may be made available to the Scottish Sentencing Council (and authorised Scottish Courts and Tribunals Service staff) to allow them to measure, for example, overall popularity of the site and typical user paths through the site.

 Except as stated already, no attempt will be made to identify individual users.
 You should be aware, however, that access to web pages will generally create log entries in the systems of your ISP or network service provider.
 These entities may be in a position to identify the client computer equipment used to access a page.
 Such monitoring would be done by the provider of network services and is beyond the responsibility or control of the Council or the Scottish Courts and Tribunals Service.